DeveloperZo/InfinityQube/Assets/Docs/Project Doc/1_ExecutiveSummary.md

 ## 1.7 Conclusion

-Infinity Cube transforms the classic Intelligence Qube formula through its Symmetrical Wave System.
+Infinity Cube transforms the classic Intelligence Qube formula through its marker to cube system.
 Players don't just place static markers - they launch backward-moving cubes that create calculated collisions with advancing waves.
-This mirrors the infinity symbol (∞) in gameplay: two patterns meeting at their intersection point.
+The infinity symbol (∞) emerges in gameplay: two patterns meeting at their intersection point.

 The game combines this core innovation with face painting mechanics, resonance systems, and a four-tier marker system, creating layers of strategic depth.
 The dynamic line divider system creates tension as threats approach, while the cosmic lo-fi aesthetic provides atmospheric context without overwhelming the precise, mathematical nature of the gameplay.

 ---
 **Last Updated:** December 14, 2025
-**Core Innovation:** Symmetrical Wave System - markers that move backward to intercept threats
+**Core Innovation:** Marker to Cube System - markers that transform into backward-moving cubes to intercept threats
 **Tutorial System:** Highlight sequences provide guided instruction with messages, visual highlights, and interactive validation